johnnykwwang/Annex-K3-Build-Log/README.md

 4. Frame
 5. (...to be continued)

 ## Background & Why K3?

-### My opinions on the VORON V2.4

-Before beginning the K3 build, I've built the VORON [V2.4](https://vorondesign.com/voron2.4) and [V0.1](https://vorondesign.com/voron0.1).
-For the most part I really like my V2.4, it's been a great workhorse machine and I enjoyed printing parts with it.
-However, there are some designs that I find it painful to work with.

-> Note: These are my personal opinion.
-There's probably a mod for a lot of things I've mentioned.
-If we factor in mods, we'd also have to take care of compatibility between mods and updated revisions.
-Therefore the discussion here is mainly on the stock printer design.

-1. **Faster Printing**.
-I enjoy prototyping and faster iteration always helps.
-My VORON v2.4 can barely speed up to 250mm/s with 10K acceleration, without loosing quality.
-This is very reasonable as V2.4 is not meant to be a speed printer.
-Considering the toolhead & X gantry weight, the belt length, it is pretty hard to push the machine faster.

-2. **Getting rid of cable chains**.
-Cable chain has been a PITA during the build and maintainence on my V2.4.
-If given the chance I would build it with Umbilical wiring.

-3. **Gantry Squareness & Belting**.
-Deracking the V2.4 requires 4 Z on the same height & ideally QGL-ed to the build plate, AND perfectly belting two belts to the same tension.
-Most of the CoreXY printer would have this problem.
-This doesn't cause a lot of trouble once it's squared and deracked, but it is a painful process to build and it makes me less willing to take down & modify the gantry once it's built.

-4. **Easier Electronics Access**.
-All VORON printers put the electronics on the bottom of the machine.
-It's very painful to flip the machine just to unplug & plug something.

-4. **Official support for the Slice Mosquito hotend**.
-This is a highly controversy topic.
-But I personally really like the Mosquito hotend (shrug)

-(...there's probably some more...)

-### ANNEX enters the chat

-Knowing ANNEX from the famous Sherpa extruder and QuickDraw probe, I begin to look at ANNEX printers.
-I don't have a lot of printer space left and I don't need a monster build volume, so K3 is naturally my top choice.
-After looking at the K3, on paper I found that it addresses most of the problem I have.
+Knowing ANNEX from the famous Sherpa extruder and the QuickDraw probe, I began to look at ANNEX printers.
+I don't have a lot of printer space left and I don't need a monster build volume, so K3 is my choice.
+After looking at the K3, on paper I found that it addresses most of the problem I have with V2.4.
 More importantly, it is designed with speed and ease of maintenance in mind.

 ## Sourcing & Component Selection